-(10) Winter Weather (Freezing/Snow/Ice)

-(a) Snow and ice storms, coupled with cold temperatures, periodically threaten the state.
+- (a) Summer in Colleton County is hot and humid.
+Temperatures of 100 degrees or more are possible.
+High temperatures are generally several degrees lower along the coast than inland due to the cooling effect of the sea breeze.
+Periods of extreme heat can be a serious threat to many of Colleton's citizens, particularly those that are vulnerable to extreme temperatures (seniors, low income families, and people experiencing homelessness). - (11) Winter Weather (Freezing/Snow/Ice) - (a) Snow and ice storms, coupled with cold temperatures, periodically threaten the state.
 Winter storms can damage property, create safety risks, destroy crops and valuable timber, damage infrastructure components such as power lines, cripple transportation routes, and have enormous economic impacts throughout the County.
 Snow and ice storms most recently struck South Carolina in 1989, 1993, 2000, 2002, 2010, 2014 and 2018.

-(11) Pandemic

-(a) Pandemics have been documented four times in recorded history of the world (Spanish flu pandemic, 1918-1919; Asian flu 1957-1958, and Hong Kong flu 1968-1969, COVID-19 in 2019-2022).
+Periods of extreme cold can also be a serious threat to many of Colleton's citizens, particularly those that are vulnerable to extreme temperatures (seniors, low-income families, and people experiencing homelessness). - (12) Infectious Disease Outbreaks or Other Public Health Emergencies - (a) Infectious Disease Outbreaks have been documented four times in recorded history of the world (Spanish flu pandemic, 1918-1919; Asian flu 1957-1958, and Hong Kong flu 1968-1969, COVID-19 in 2019-2022).
 COVID-19 caused significant numbers of sick and hospitalized persons and a significant number of deaths (mortality rates ranged from 1.6% to 4.5%).
 COVID-19 also caused significant constraints on healthcare resources and impacts on local business and industry as well as the global economy.

-(12) Terrorism
+(13) Terrorism

-- (a) While there have not been any successful acts of terrorism committed in Colleton County, there have been civil disturbances which have occurred with or without notice. - (b) Governmental, transportation, commercial, infrastructure, cultural, academic, research, military, athletic and other activities and facilities constitute ideal targets for terrorist attacks which may cause catastrophic levels of property and environmental damage, injury, and loss of life. - (c) Terrorist attacks may take the form of other hazards described in this section when incidents of
+(a) While there have not been any successful acts of terrorism committed in Colleton County, there are a number of critical and high-profile facilities, high concentrations of population and other potentially attractive venues for terrorist activity that make Colleton County and its surrounding counties

-- these types are executed for criminal purposes, such as the use of hazardous materials to injure or kill, or the use of biological weapons to create an epidemic. - (d) Acts of mass violence can also be perceived as domestic terrorism
+- inherently vulnerable to a variety of terrorist methods. - (b) Governmental, transportation, commercial, infrastructure, cultural, academic, research, military, athletic and other activities, and facilities constitute ideal targets for terrorist attacks which may cause catastrophic levels of property and environmental damage, injury, and loss of life. - (c) Terrorist attacks may take the form of other hazards described in this section when incidents of these types are executed for criminal purposes, such as the use of hazardous materials to injure or kill, or the use of biological weapons to create an epidemic. - (d) Acts of mass violence can also be perceived as domestic terrorism - (14) Active Shooter/Hostile Action - (a) An active shooter is an individual(s) actively engaged in killing or attempting to continuously harm people.
+In most cases, active shooters use firearms, and there is generally no pattern or method to the selection of victims.
+Most active shooter/hostile action situations are over within 10 to 15 minutes. - (b) In addition to neutralizing the active shooter, managing the incident, treating/transporting victims, reunification of the uninjured with their families, and long-term consequence management will be required. - (15) Civil Disturbance - (a) Civil disturbances may occur at any time in Colleton County and is often preceded by periods of increased tension caused by questionable social and/or political events.
+These incidents often require large numbers of resources.

-(13) Tsunami
+(16) Tsunami